Call for applications «Campus Bienal in Buenos Aires»

 Pro Helvetia supports guest performances by independent theatre groups and by theatre institutions at internationally recognised venues and festivals providing appropriate financial conditions.
 Tours comprising several performances and cities are prioritised.
 As a rule, the amount of support provided is measured against the travel and transport expenses involved.
 To raise the international competitiveness of independent dance and theatre groups, Pro Helvetia can grant an additional contribution for diffusion work in connection with tours in Europe.

 In the case of productions performed by theatre groups with a transregional impact at a renowned venue, festival or platform abroad or in a linguistic region in Switzerland other than its own, Pro Helvetia can support also the surtitling.

-Pro Helvetia assumes the hotel expenses of programme and event organisers coming from other linguistic regions in Switzerland or from abroad to view independent Swiss theatre productions.
+Pro Helvetia assumes the hotel expenses of programme and event organisers coming from other linguistic regions in Switzerland or from abroad to view productions by independent Swiss theatre groups.

 Arts and audience projects

-Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with the arts and thereby heighten their awareness of artistic works and presentations.
-Projects can be considered for promotion if they contain an innovative approach to outreach and education in practice, or if they focus on more than one linguistic region in Switzerland.
+Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with professional artistic creation and thereby heighten their awareness of artistic works and presentations.
+Projects can be considered for promotion if they contain an innovative approach to outreach and education in practice and therefore are of nationwide exemplary nature or if they focus on more than one linguistic region in Switzerland.